openfaas/openfaas.github.io/_posts/2021-01-26-integrate-with-github-apps-and-faasd.md

 [Multipass](https://multipass.run) is a tool that not enough developers are using.
 It's 2020's answer to VirtualBox and Docker Desktop in one.
 You just run a few commands and get a Linux host with Ubuntu pre-installed.
 The best part is that it supports cloud-init scripts too.

-In order to get up and running with your own faasd installation on your Mac you can use multipass.For more details you can follow the [link](https://github.com/openfaas/faasd/blob/master/docs/MULTIPASS.md).
+In order to get up and running with your own faasd installation on your Mac you can use multipass.
+For more details you can follow the [link](https://github.com/openfaas/faasd/blob/master/docs/MULTIPASS.md).

 Let's start our Ubuntu VM with multipass.
 First, we need a cloud-config.txt to set up faasd while bootstrapping VM.